 To identify what generation of processor you have, see Intel's page on processor numbers.
-To see if your processor supports Windows 10, see Intel's Product Specification page.
+To see if your processor supports Windows 10 or Windows 11, see Intel's Product Specification page.
 Go here to learn more about the latest processor requirements for all Windows products.
 To find your Windows product end of support date, search the Product Lifecycle site.

 What is the Lifecycle Policy for Windows RT?

 Microsoft will make software updates, including security updates, available for Windows RT.
 Go here for support timelines.